 Checking the power steering fluid level at a defined service interval is not required.
 The fluid should only be checked if a leak is suspected, abnormal noises are apparent, and/or the system is not functioning as anticipated.
+Check fluid level when the engine is cold and off.
 Coordinate inspection efforts through an authorized dealer.